Symbolism, Imagery, Allegory

-Clothing as a symbol of status pops up quite a bit in the play.
-It often tells us about a person’s station in life.
-Interestingly, the play’s characters change their stances on love and their reputations as easily as if they were changing clothes, like Claudio vacillating on his love for Hero, or Hero’s reputation being clean, stained, and then clean again.
-When Beatrice teases Don Pedro about how she won’t take him for a husband, she says she’d need a less fancy man, as Don Pedro is too fine to wear on working days.
-Dogberry, who is hyperconscious of his status, and tries to prove he’s a gentleman by bringing up the fact that he has two gowns, and fine things to make himself handsome.
+But this play’s characters don't just change their stances on love and their reputations as easily as if they were changing clothes—the refer to their love lives in terms of clothing.
+For example: Hero’s reputation is described as clean, stained, and then clean again.
+When Beatrice teases Don Pedro about how she won’t take him for a husband, she says she’d need a less fancy man: Don Pedro is too fine to wear on working days.
+Dogberry, who is hyperconscious of his status, and tries to prove he’s a gentleman by bringing up the fact that he has two gowns (wowee) and fine things to make himself handsome.